 If your combined exam has multiple subtests and you score at the induction level on one test and the professional level on the other, you will receive the induction level for the entire assessment.

 The good news is that you can retest, but there is a waiting period.
 You will need to wait 30 calendar days after testing before you can retake an exam.
 If you are retaking the Paraprofessional exam, you can retest 28 days after testing.
+With your detailed score report, you should have a good idea of the areas you need to work on.
+If you failed the GACE by just a few points, study the sections you didn’t do so well on and retake the exam as soon as you can.
+If you failed the GACE by a lot, we recommend you subscribe to our study guide and give yourself a little more time to really prepare.

-While you are waiting to retest, make sure you have access to a study guide to help you pass the GACE.
-A study guide will provide you with hundreds of practice questions and multiple pages of study material to prepare you to pass your exam.
+Our study guide will provide you with hundreds of practice questions and multiple pages of study material to prepare you to pass your exam.

 A GACE exam covers a lot of information and is used to measure your ability to be an educator in the state of Georgia.
 So is a GACE exam hard to pass?